Carbon Capture Utilization and Storage (CCUS)

 • Injection conditions

 1. Saline formations that refer to any saline water bearing formation (non-potable).
-The saline formation must be sealed by a caprock for permanent storage.
+The saline formation must be sealed by a competent caprock to be considered for permanent storage.
+Contrary to usage of depleted hydrocarbon reservoir, there is no risk of CO₂ leakage through un-properly abandoned wells.
+The disadvantages when compared to depleted Hydrocarbon reservoirs are multiple:

 Additional types of underground formations for geologic carbon storage have been investigated.
 These are: